s0pple/Gruppe_F/README.md

 - GUI as a PPTX file
 - Modelled the AdminMenu and Registered User Menu

+### All
+- Mutual support when coding
+- Weekly exchange and notification of work status, problems and challenges (every Sunday evening and Monday morning, and sometimes during the week)
+- Extreme-coding-event on Saturday, June 01, 2024 09:30 am to 10:00 pm

 ## Using the Application

 ### Step-by-Step Guide